Q: WHAT ARE THE ADVANTAGES OF A DENTAL ASSISTING CAREER?

 - Communicating with patients and suppliers (e.g., scheduling appointments, answering the telephone, billing and ordering supplies).

 - Assisting with and helping to provide direct patient care in all dental specialties; including orthodontics, pediatric dentistry, periodontics, endodontics, prosthodontics and oral surgery.

 Q: WHAT’S UNIQUE ABOUT DCDS DENTAL ASSISTING SCHOOL?

-A: We work with a network of over 1350 dentists in this area to discover exactly what they need from their dental team, and tailor our curriculum to meet their needs.
+A: DCDS Dental Assisting School is operated by Dallas County Dental Society (DCDS), a professional association for licensed Texas dentists established in 1908 to enhance the public’s oral health education and dental well-being.
+We work with a network of over 1350 DCDS dentists in this area to discover exactly what they need from their dental team, and tailor our curriculum to meet their needs.
 These dentists from the Dallas County Dental Society look to DCDS Dental Assisting School first when they need a new dental assistant, making it easier for us to help our students find a job.